Frequently asked questions

 If you are a first-year student you will need to consult with the dean of Experimental and Foundation Studies.
 All other students may follow the guidelines below.

-You may drop a course during the add/drop period via either WebAdvisor or the add/drop form.
-If your major department registered you for a specific course in your major, they can also drop you from the course.
+You may drop a course during the drop period via Workday.
+Never drop courses you’ve been enrolled into by your major department.
+If your department registered you for a specific course in your major, they can also drop you from the course.

-Since double majoring is not an official option at RISD, student requests to double major are evaluated on a case-by-case basis.
+Double majoring is not an official option at RISD, so student requests to do so are evaluated on a case-by-case basis.
 If you want to elect a double major—or a “primary” and “secondary” major—you need to work with both department heads to get written permission for a feasible degree plan.

 One way is to take an Independent Study Project (ISP).
 An ISP allows you to complete a faculty-supervised project in an area of interest that supports your course of study.
 If two students would like to work on a similar project for credit, they can register for a Collaborative Study Project (CSP).